Privacy: Securing Computers

 It's a sad fact that just like cell phones, stock operating systems like Windows and Mac track their users to an excessive degree.
 Not to pick on them unfairly, but Windows 10 is by far the worst offender.
 However, you shouldn't assume that using Mac is the better option.

 In a perfect world, the best option is Linux.
 Linux is an open-source operating system with dozens of variants, each offering their own unique set of features.
 Most linux distributions are very private and secure compared to Windows and Mac by default, though some place additional emphasis on privacy or security.
 I recommend Debian in most situations.
 It has the most support, it is built on open-source freeware, and it can support the most programs that users of mainstream softwares have come to rely on.
 At very least, I recommend it as a starting point to get used to linux and explore the world of alternative operating systems.
+However, other distributions worth noting are Linux Mint (if you want a more Windows-XP feel) and Fedora (apps may not work as smoothly on Fedora, but Fedora's security is significantly better than Debian).

 However, I realize that not everybody has the luxury of switching to Linux for any number of reasons, such as needing a mainstream OS for your job or being in posession of a device that is technically not yours and therefore you can't make such changes to.
 In those situations, I have listed a set of recommend settings for both Windows and Mac that I encourage you to change to make your device a little more private and secure.